plone/documentation/docs/backend/fields.md

 Sometimes, you may want to invoke alternative transformations.
 Under the hood, the default implementation uses the `portal_transforms` tool to calculate a transform chain from the raw value's input MIME type to the desired output MIME type.
-If you need to write your own transforms, take a look at [this tutorial](https://5.docs.plone.org/develop/plone/misc/portal_transforms.html).
+If you need to write your own transforms, take a look at [Changing Portal Transforms Settings via Python](https://5.docs.plone.org/develop/plone/misc/portal_transforms.html).
 This is abstracted behind an `ITransformer` adapter to allow alternative implementations.

 To invoke a transformation in code, you can use the following syntax.